Documentation Index

 runtime_class, when set, is only verified at sandbox-schedule time.
 A profile referencing a runtime class that isn’t installed on the target cluster fails at sandbox launch, not at profile validation.

-spec.namespace, spec.network, spec.pod) with its proto alias (spec.namespace_config_json, spec.network_config_json, spec.pod_template_json) at the same path is rejected.
+spec.namespace, spec.network, spec.pod) with its proto alias (spec.namespace_config_json, spec.network_config_json, spec.pod_template_json) at the same path.

-- Duplicate keys anywhere in the YAML payload are rejected.
+- The service rejects duplicate keys anywhere in the YAML payload.

-- A profile cannot be deleted while it is bound to a runner.
+- You can’t delete a profile while it is bound to a runner.
 Detach the binding with

 cwic sandbox runner edit before retrying the delete.

-The CoreWeave Intelligent CLI accepts the structured shape documented above and rewrites three sub-blocks to JSON-encoded string fields before sending to the control plane.
-Both forms are valid input. cwic sandbox profile edit renders the structured form so you don’t have to hand-edit escaped JSON strings; cwic sandbox profile get -o json returns the proto-facing shape with the JSON-encoded sub-blocks intact.
+The CoreWeave Intelligent CLI accepts the structured shape documented in the preceding sections and rewrites three sub-blocks to JSON-encoded string fields before sending to the control plane.
+Both forms are valid input. cwic sandbox profile edit renders the structured form so you don’t have to hand-edit escaped JSON strings. cwic sandbox profile get -o json returns the proto-facing shape with the JSON-encoded sub-blocks intact.

 | Structured key | Proto-facing alias |